 On 13 February 1875, 9,000 female and male striking weavers converged in a field near Spinkwell Mills, Dewsbury, West Yorkshire.
 This large crowd came to listen to a speech on trade unionism in the wake of a ten percent wage cut.

 While trade unionism had long been dominated by the voices and experiences of men in West Yorkshire, this strike was different.
-The main speaker at Dewsbury was a woman, Ann Ellis.
+The main speaker at Dewsbury was a woman, Ann Ellis. who worked at Skelsey Mill.
 Moreover, she had been put there by her male and female colleagues to run the weavers strike that took place across February and March of 1875.

 On 1 February 1875, weavers learned that mill owners planned to impose a wage cut of two to three shillings per week due to a supposed fall in trade.
 Male and female weavers alike walked out of the Stubley and Taylor mills in Batley.
 A few days later, on 5 February, three hundred male and female weavers at Oldroyd’s mill in the neighbouring town of Dewsbury joined the strike.